fidash/widget-compareflavors/README.md

 grunt
 ```

-If everything goes well, you will find a wgt file in the `dist` folder.
+If everything goes well, you will find a wgt file in the `build` folder.

 ## Settings